-Pillar III Disclosures 2021
+Pillar III Disclosures for Financial Year 2022

-May 2022
+May 2023

-This document has been prepared, for information purposes only, by Safecap Investments Limited (authorised and regulated by the Cyprus Securities and Exchange Commission under license number CIF092/08 dated 28 July 2008), a subsidiary of Playtech Plc.
+This document has been prepared, for information purposes only, by Safecap Investments Limited (authorised and regulated by the Cyprus Securities and Exchange Commission under license number CIF 092/08 dated 28 July 2008), a subsidiary of Finalto (IOM) Limited.
 The information herein is provided as at the date of this document.
 No part of this document, nor the fact of its distribution, should form the basis of, or be relied on in connection with, any contract or commitment or trading decision or investment decision whatsoever.
 This document is not an advertisement of securities or an offer or a solicitation of an offer to sell, exchange or otherwise transfer securities.
 It is not intended to facilitate any sale, exchange or transfer of securities to any person or entity and does not form a fiduciary relationship or constitute advice.
 This document is not investment research.